 How Mindful Journaling Can Ease Anxiety

-Mindful journaling can help to ease anxiety by allowing you to uncover what the root cause of your stress is.
-After all, journaling is a reflective process.
-It helps you realise and organise your thoughts, and because they’re written down, you have the chance to reflect on them too.
+Mindful journaling can help to ease anxiety by allowing you to uncover the root cause of your stress.
+After all, one of the benefits of journaling is that it’s a reflective process.
+It helps you organise your thoughts, and because they’re written down, you have the chance to reflect on them too.

 This is practical for a stressful situation because it affords you the time and mental space to think a problem through.
-Unchecked stress or anxiety is what usually leads to problematic coping methods.
-For me, this was a shopping addiction—but it could also be social media, alcohol, food or even work.
+And this is important because unchecked stress or anxiety is what usually leads to problematic coping methods.
+For me, this was a shopping addiction—but it could also be social media, alcohol, food or even overwork.

-These coping mechanisms often turn into addictions because they are a temporary escape from problems.
+These coping mechanisms can turn into addictions because they are a temporary escape from problems.
 (Trust me, I would always go shopping when I wanted to avoid painful or difficult emotions.)

-But mindful journaling can help you face your feelings and concerns head-on.
-This will help you truly understand your issues, and give you the clarity of mind you need to work them out properly.
+But mindful journaling provides a new way to face your feelings and concerns head-on.
+This will help you truly understand your issues and give you the clarity of mind you need to work them out properly.

-It’s not about escaping your problems in the moment.
-It’s about accepting them and addressing them.
+It’s not about escaping your problems or pretending that a difficult situation isn’t happening.
+Instead, it’s about accepting and addressing it.